Franchy Cordero Player Props: Yankees vs. Royals

 Franchy Cordero At The Plate

-- Cordero has two doubles, five home runs and two walks while batting .194.
+- Cordero has two doubles, six home runs and two walks while hitting .197.

-- Cordero has gotten a hit in nine of 20 games this season (45.0%), with multiple hits twice.
+- In 10 of 21 games this season (47.6%), Cordero has reached base safely via hit, and that includes multiple hits twice.

+- He has homered in 28.6% of his games this year, and 8.8% of his plate appearances.

-- Cordero has had an RBI in six games this year (30.0%), including four multi-RBI outings (20.0%).
-He has also driven home three or more of his team's runs in two contests.
+- Cordero has driven home a run in seven games this season (33.3%), including more than one RBI in 19.0% of his games and producing three or more of his team's runs on two occasions..

+- He has scored at least one run eight times this year (38.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.